GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre

-\abstract {The Galactic Centre is of fundamental astrophysical interest, but existing near-infrared surveys fall short to cover it adequately, either in terms of angular resolution, multi-wavelength coverage, or both of them.
-Here we introduce the GALACTICNUCLEUS survey, a $JHK_{s}$ imaging survey of the centre of the Milky Way with a $0.2"$ angular resolution.} {The purpose of this paper is to present the observations of Field\,1 of our survey, centred approximately on SgrA* with an approximate size of 7.95$'$ $\times$ 3.43$'$.
+\abstract {The Galactic Centre is of fundamental astrophysical interest, but existing near-infrared surveys fall short covering it adequately, either in terms of angular resolution, multi-wavelength coverage, or both.
+Here we introduce the GALACTICNUCLEUS survey, a $JHK_{s}$ imaging survey of the centre of the Milky Way with a $0.2''$ angular resolution.} {The purpose of this paper is to present the observations of Field\,1 of our survey, centred approximately on SgrA* with an approximate size of 7.95$'$ $\times$ 3.43$'$.
 We describe the observational set-up and data reduction pipeline and discuss the quality of the data.
-Finally, we present some preliminary analysis of the data.} {The data were acquired with the near-infrared camera HAWK-I at the ESO VLT.
-Short readout times in combination with the speckle holography algorithm allowed us to produce final images with a stable, Gaussian PSF of $0.2"$ FWHM.
-Astrometric calibration is achieved via the VVV survey and photometric calibration is based on the SIRIUS/IRSF survey.
+Finally, we present the analysis of the data.} {The data were acquired with the near-infrared camera HAWK-I (High Acuity Wide field K-band Imager) at the ESO VLT (Very Large Telescope).
+Short readout times in combination with the speckle holography algorithm allowed us to produce final images with a stable, Gaussian PSF (point spread function) of $0.2''$ FWHM (full width at half maximum).
+Astrometric calibration is achieved via the VVV (VISTA Variables in the Via Lactea) survey and photometric calibration is based on the SIRIUS/IRSF (Infrared Survey Facility telescope) survey.
 The quality of the data is assessed by comparison between observations of the same field with different detectors of HAWK-I and at different times. } {We reach $5\,\sigma$ detection limits of approximately $J=22$, $H=21$, and $K_{s}=20$.
-The photometric uncertainties are less than $0.05$ at $J\lesssim20$, $H\lesssim17$ and $K_{s}\lesssim16$.
-We can distinguish five stellar populations in the colour-magnitude diagrams; three of them appear to belong to foreground spiral arms, and the other two correspond to a high- and a low-extinction star groups at the Galactic Centre.
-We use our data to analyse the near-infrared extinction curve and conclude that it can be described very well by a power-law with an index of $\alpha_{JHK_{s}}=2.31\pm0.03$.
-We do not find any evidence that this index depends on the position along the line-of-sight, or on the absolute value of the extinction.
-We produce extinction maps that show the clumpiness of the ISM at the Galactic Centre.
-Finally, we estimate that the majority of the stars have solar or super-solar metallicity by comparing our extinction corrected colour-magnitude diagrams with isochrones with different metallicities and a synthetic stellar model with a constant star formation.} {}
+The photometric uncertainties are less than $0.05$ at $J\lesssim20$, $H\lesssim17,$ and $K_{s}\lesssim16$.
+We can distinguish five stellar populations in the colour-magnitude diagrams; three of them appear to belong to foreground spiral arms, and the other two correspond to high- and low-extinction star groups at the Galactic Centre.
+We use our data to analyse the near-infrared extinction curve and find some evidence for a possible difference between the extinction index between $J-H$ and $H-K_s$.
+However, we conclude that it can be described very well by a power law with an index of $\alpha_{JHK_{s}}=2.30\pm0.08$.
+We do not find any evidence that this index depends on the position along the line of sight, or on the absolute value of the extinction.
+We produce extinction maps that show the clumpiness of the ISM (interstellar medium) at the Galactic Centre.
+Finally, we estimate that the majority of the stars have solar or super-solar metallicity by comparing our extinction-corrected colour-magnitude diagrams with isochrones with different metallicities and a synthetic stellar model with a constant star formation.} {}